Skip to main content

 After years of cycling long events including LOTOJA and watching teammates quit races mid-climb because of cramping, I started paying close attention to what the research actually says about leg cramp prevention for endurance athletes.
 The answer is more nuanced than "drink more electrolytes," and the supplements that make the biggest difference are not the ones most riders reach for first.

 Leg cramps in endurance athletes are not caused by a single mechanism.
-Current sports science points to two primary drivers: electrolyte depletion from sweat loss (especially in heat) and neuromuscular fatigue that disrupts the electrical signaling between your nervous system and your muscles.
+Current sports science identifies two primary drivers: electrolyte depletion from sweat loss and neuromuscular fatigue that disrupts the electrical signaling between your nervous system and your muscles.
 Both are real, both are addressable with the right supplements, and most athletes only treat one of them.

 The electrolyte theory is the more familiar one: when you sweat heavily, especially in summer heat, you lose sodium, potassium, magnesium, and calcium at rates that can deplete your reserves over a 3 to 5 hour ride.
 Without these minerals, muscle contraction cannot regulate itself cleanly.

-The neuromuscular fatigue theory, developed more recently by researchers including Professor Martin Schwellnus, argues that the bigger driver in trained athletes is altered neuromuscular control from sustained muscular effort.
+The neuromuscular fatigue theory, developed in detail by researchers including Professor Martin Schwellnus, argues that the bigger driver in trained athletes is altered neuromuscular control from sustained muscular effort (Schwellnus et al., 2008).
 Your muscles tire, the inhibitory signals that prevent runaway contractions weaken, and a cramp fires.
 This is why highly fit athletes who are well-hydrated still cramp at mile 80 of a century.

 Both mechanisms are in play during hot summer rides, which is why June, July, and August are peak cramping months for most cyclists.
 Addressing only one mechanism leaves you half-protected.

 The five supplements with the strongest evidence for preventing leg cramps in endurance athletes are magnesium, potassium, beta-alanine, creatine monohydrate, and taurine.
 Magnesium and potassium target electrolyte depletion; beta-alanine, creatine, and taurine target the neuromuscular fatigue pathway.
-The strongest protocols combine both.
+The strongest protocols combine both approaches.

 SupplementPrimary MechanismLoading RequiredEvidence Level